Seiberg-Witten and Gromov invariants for self-dual harmonic 2-forms: Relation of Seiberg--Witten counts

 Before we prove this theorem we make the following remarks.
-The work of Kronheimer-Mrowka (specifically, \cite{KronheimerMrowka:SWF}*{Proposition 27.4.1}) recovers the Seiberg-Witten invariant $SW_X(\s)$ using their monopole Floer (co)homologies, explicitly by removing two copies of the 4-ball $B^4$ from $X$ and counting certain\footnote{They build a ``mixed'' map $\overrightarrow{\mathit{HM}}:\Hfrom_\ast(S^3)\to\Hto^\ast(S^3)$ and pair the image of a generator $\1\in\Hfrom_\ast(S^3)$ with a generator $\check\1\in\Hto^\ast(S^3)$.
+The work of Kronheimer--Mrowka (specifically, \cite{KM:book}*{Proposition 27.4.1}) recovers the Seiberg--Witten invariants of $X$ using their monopole Floer (co)homologies, explicitly by removing two copies of the 4-ball $B^4$ from $X$ and counting certain\footnote{They build a ``mixed'' map $\overrightarrow{\mathit{HM}}:\Hfrom_*(S^3)\to\Hto^*(S^3)$ and pair the image of a generator $\1\in\Hfrom_*(S^3)$ with a generator $\check\1\in\Hto^*(S^3)$.
 A homology orientation of the cobordism is identified with a homology orientation of $X$.} SW instantons on the resulting cobordism $S^3\to S^3$.
-Although not provided in \cite{KronheimerMrowka:SWF}, the same result could have been obtained by removing two copies of $S^1\times B^3$, because both spaces ($B^4$ and $S^1\times B^3$) have positive scalar curvature and a unique spin-c structure extending the fixed torsion spin-c structure on their boundary (see \cite{KronheimerMrowka:SWF}*{Proposition 22.7.1}).
-There would necessarily be more work to do when using $S^1\times B^3$ because there exists a circle's worth of reducible monopoles on $S^1\times S^2$ (to the unperturbed Seiberg-Witten equations), compared with a single reducible monopole on $S^3$.\footnote{We must also choose a homology orientation of $S^1\times S^2$, i.e. an orientation of the vector space $H^1(S^1\times S^2;\RR)\cong\RR$, in order to identify a homology orientation of $X$ with that on the cobordism.}
+Although not provided in \cite{KM:book}, the same result could have been obtained by removing two copies of $S^1\times B^3$, because both spaces ($B^4$ and $S^1\times B^3$) have positive scalar curvature and a unique spin-c structure extending the fixed torsion spin-c structure on their boundary (see \cite{KM:book}*{Proposition 22.7.1}).\footnote{It is important here to note that every self-diffeomorphism of $S^1\times S^2$ (and $S^3$) extends to $S^1\times B^3$ (and $B^4$).} There would necessarily be more work to do when using $S^1\times B^3$ because there exists a circle's worth of reducible monopoles on $S^1\times S^2$ (to the unperturbed Seiberg--Witten equations), compared with a single reducible monopole on $S^3$.\footnote{We must also choose a homology orientation of $S^1\times S^2$, i.e. an orientation of the vector space $H^1(S^1\times S^2;\RR)\cong\RR$, in order to identify a homology orientation of $X$ with that on the cobordism.}